ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 30 minutes.
 Still at 86% on WDB.

 **Thoughts**: Today was slow.
 I missed my alarm this morning so I didn't get to code before work.
 Tuesdays are long so I only had 30 mins to code before bed.

+### Day 86: May 3rd, 2017

+**Today's Progress**: Coded for 90 minutes.
+Now at 88% on WDB.

+**Thoughts**: I'm happy with my progress today!
+Hoping to finish another section or two this week.